Hiring a Car Accident Lawyer in Hawaii

 You must file your claims in

-court prior to the expiration of such deadlines, or your
+court prior to the expiration of the applicable deadline, or your

 claims may be lost—regardless of their merit.

-To be wise it is recommended that you immediately contact an attorney
+To be wise it is recommended that you contact a qualified attorney promptly

 Contact Car